Summer Safety Tips to Prevent Personal Injuries

 Summertime means relaxing with friends and loved ones while participating in a variety of outdoor activities.
 Picnics, days spent on the water or at the beach, camping and hiking, and fireworks are all popular ways in our area to get the most out of the summer season.
 Unfortunately, while warm weather hobbies and interests provide a fun way to spend a day or weekend, they can also result in an increase in accidents and injuries.
 Keep your gatherings safe and enjoyable for everyone involved this summer by following our simple summertime safety tips.

 On the Water

 Water related safety is a topic that comes up frequently in the summer.
 With the abundance of water sports in our area, such as swimming, boating, kayaking, tubing, and parasailing, there are some very real safety concerns that are worth repeating.
 According to the Centers for Disease Control and Prevention (CDC) accidental drowning is the fifth leading cause of injury death in the United States, while non-fatal drownings and other water related accidents result in serious injuries.
-Follow these simple tips to ensure your safety on the water:
+Follow these simple tips to ensure your safety

 - Learn to swim, and never go in the water without a buddy present.